SAP/fosstars-rating-core/docs/oss/security/apache/sling-old-svn-mirror.md

 ```
 Here is how the rating was calculated:
   Score:........Security of project
-  Value:........1.56  out of 10.00
+  Value:........4.05  out of 10.00
   Confidence:...9.41  out of 10.00
   Based on:.....7 sub-scores:
       Sub-score:....Unpatched vulnerabilities
       Importance:...High (weight 0.84 out of 1.00)
-      Value:........0.00  out of 10.00
+      Value:........10.00  out of 10.00
       Confidence:...10.00 out of 10.00
       Based on:...1 features:
-          Info about vulnerabilities:...2 vulnerabilities
+          Info about vulnerabilities:...0 vulnerabilities
-      Explanation:..Found 1 unpatched vulnerabilities with high severity which decreased the score on 8.00 (1 * 8.00)
-                    Found 1 unpatched vulnerabilities with medium severity which decreased the score on 4.00 (1 * 4.00)
+      Explanation:..No unpatched vulnerabilities found which is good

       Sub-score:....Project activity
       Description:..The score is based on number of commits and contributors.